adikusum4/Machine-Learning-zoomcamp/12-capstone-2/README.md

 + Obesity Type II
 + Obesity Type III

-Approximately 77% of the dataset was generated synthetically using the Weka tool with the SMOTE filter, while the remaining 23% was collected from users via a web platform.
+To address potential imbalances in the dataset, 77% of the records were synthetically generated using the Weka tool with the SMOTE filter, while the remaining 23% were collected from actual users via a web platform.
+This combined approach ensures that the model has sufficient data to train and make accurate predictions.

+The solution involves building a predictive model using machine learning algorithms, which can help identify individuals at risk of obesity, thus enabling early intervention.
+By providing individuals with insights into their health based on their behaviors, this tool can play a significant role in managing and preventing obesity.

+---

 ## Downloading the Dataset